f5devcentral/techxchange-gitops-lab/docs/argocd.md

 1. In your browser, open a new tab and navigate to `https://argocd-<your namespace>.labs.f5demos.com`

+> ***Note:*** It may take some time for ArgoCD to fully deploy and initialize before it is available via web browser.

 1. Obtain the ArgoCD password by running the following from a terminal in the **devbox** vm:

     ```bash